kr1ptonec/gitlab_perfomance/docs/environment_prep.md

 * `commit_sha` - The SHA reference of a large commit available in the project.
 The size of the commit should be tuned to your environment's requirements.
 * `commit_sha_signed` - The SHA reference of a [signed commit](https://docs.gitlab.com/ee/user/project/repository/gpg_signed_commits/) available in the project.
 * `compare_commits_sha` - The SHA references of two commits on the same branch that will be [compared](https://docs.gitlab.com/ee/api/repositories.html#compare-branches-tags-or-commits).
 The difference between the commits should be tuned to your environment's requirements.
+* `file_source_path` - The relative path to a large sized file in your project that would be shown as source code, e.g. a json file.
-* `file_path` - The relative path to a normal sized file in your project.
+* `file_rendered_path` - The relative path to a large sized file in your project that would be shown rendered, e.g. a markdown file.
 * `dir_path`- The relative path of a directory in your project that contains many files.
 Note that the directory must contain at least 100 files.
 * `git_push_data` - Git push data that will be used for git push test.
 No need to change anything if you're using `gitlabhq`.
 To test a custom project or learn more about git push test, please refer to [`Git Push test documentation`](test_docs/git_push.md).
 The size of the commits should be tuned to your environment's requirements.
   * `branch_current_head_sha` - The head commit of the `branch_name` branch.